Hope, British Columbia: Highways

 The Trans-Canada Highway (Highway 1) passes through Hope.
 Hope is the southern terminus of the Coquihalla Highway (Highway 5), the western terminus of the Crowsnest Highway, locally known as the Hope-Princeton highway (Highway 3), and the eastern terminus of Highway 7.

 Hope Aerodrome

-Hope Aerodrome (IATA: YHE, ICAO: CYHE) is 2.6 NM west of the Hope Townsite(the previous Town of Hope) within the municipal District of Hope, British Columbia.
+Hope Aerodrome is 2.6 NM west of the Hope Townsite(the previous Town of Hope) within the municipal District of Hope, British Columbia.
 The aerodrome is operated by the Fraser Valley Regional District.
 There is one turf runway 3960 ft long.
 The airfield is home to the Vancouver Soaring Association, a gliding club owning and operating school and recreational sailplanes and tow planes.
 Hope Aerodrome lies within the community of Flood in the District of Hope.

 Railways

 Both the Canadian Pacific and Canadian National railways pass through Hope.
 The Canadian, a Canadian transcontinental passenger train currently operated by Via Rail Canada, passes through Hope, calling at the Hope railway station.